cloudfoundry/bosh-windows-stemcell-builder/create-manual-vsphere-stemcells.md

 - Transfer `build/bosh-psmodules.zip` to your Windows VM (Note: you can just drag and drop files if you have installed VMware tools in your VM)
 - Unzip the zip file and copy the `BOSH.*` folders to `C:\Program Files\WindowsPowerShell\Modules`

+## Step 3: Install CloudFoundry Cell requirements

+- On your windows VM, start `powershell` and run `Install-CFFeatures`
+- **Optional** If you would like to apply the recommended ingress and service configuration:
+    - Run the following powershell command `Protect-CFCell`

-## Step 3: Build & Install BOSH Agent
+## Step 4: Build & Install BOSH Agent

 - On your host (NOT in the VM for your stemcell), run `rake package:agent`
 - Transfer `build/agent.zip` to your Windows VM.
 - On your windows VM, start `powershell` and run `Install-Agent -IaaS vsphere -agentZipPath <PATH_TO_agent.zip>`

-## Step 4: Install CloudFoundry Cell requirements

-- On your windows VM, start `powershell` and run `Install-CFFeatures`
+## (Optional) Apply security policies and sysprep
+Either:

-- **Optional** If you would like to enable the recommended local security policy:
+**1)** If you would like to enable the recommended local security policy without running sysprep:

   - Download [lgpo.exe](https://msdnshared.blob.core.windows.net/media/2016/09/LGPOv2-PRE-RELEASE.zip) to the Windows VM you are provisioning
   - Run the following powershell command `Enable-LocalSecurityPolicy -LgpoExe <PATH-TO-LGPO-EXE> -PolicyDestination "C:\bosh\lgpo"`
-- **Optional** If you would like to apply the recommended ingress and service configuration:
-    - Run the following powershell command `Protect-CFCell`
   - Power off your VM

+Or:

+**2)** If you would like to run the recommended sysprep:

+  - Download [lgpo.exe](https://msdnshared.blob.core.windows.net/media/2016/09/LGPOv2-PRE-RELEASE.zip) to the Windows VM you are provisioning and save `lgpo.exe` to `C:\Windows\lgpo.exe`
+  - Run the following powershell command `Invoke-Sysprep -NewPassword <NEW_PASSWORD> -ProductKey <PRODUCT_KEY> -Owner <OWNER> -Organization <ORGANIZATION>`
+  - This will shutdown the machine

 ## Step 5: Export image to OVA format

-If you are using VMware Fusion or Workstation, locate the directory that has your VM's `.vmx` file.
+If you are using VMware Fusion or Workstation, after powering off the VM locate the directory that has your VM's `.vmx` file.
 This defaults to the `Documents\\Virtual Machines\\VM-name\\VM-name.vmx` path in your user's home directory.
 Otherwise simply right click on the VM to find its location.